prisma-utils/prisma-utils/libs/prismerge/README.md

 PrisMerge also allows for defining `Fragments`, that can be inserted into models.
 These Fragments can be used to define reoccurring field definitions, like the description for `id` fields.

-Consider the following example for a `fragent` file:
+Consider the following example for a `fragment` file:

 ```bash
   id String @id @default(uuid())